-Influence of human emotions:
+Influence of human emotions

-Discretionary traders are prone to be influenced by emotional factors at the time of decision making.
-Traders often tend to defend their emotional bias at the time of projecting the outcome which may lead to significant losses.
+Discretionary traders are prone to be influenced by emotional factors at the time of decision-making.
+Traders often tend to defend their emotional bias at the time of projecting the outcome, which may lead to significant losses.

 The risk of getting influenced by factors related to emotions is almost nil in algo trading.
-The mathematical models are purely based on the set of instructions and eliminate the intervention of any kind of emotions be it greed, fear, false intuitions etc.
+The mathematical models are purely based on the set of instructions and eliminate the intervention of any kind of emotions, be it greed, fear, false intuitions etc.

 The practice of discretionary trading restricts the use of automated systems that call the shots for you.
-It is managed manually by the trader and the system has little or no say in what you want to do next.
+It is managed manually by the trader, and the system has little or no say in what you want to do next.

 There is no need for an algorithmic trader to monitor markets and read charts, as trades are done automatically.
-The information fed into the system is processed by the black box and suggestions are made for the best possible outcome.
+The information fed into the system is processed by the black box, and suggestions are made for the best possible outcome.
 Once the trader is convinced of the outcome they can switch the algos on and just screen the progress and make changes accordingly.

-There are no pre-defined rules for a discretionary trader.
-The purchase or exit is made based on the experience and the study done by the trader which may result in multiple trading rules for each execution.
+There are no predefined rules for a discretionary trader.
+The purchase or exit is made based on the experience and the study done by the trader, which may result in multiple trading rules for each execution.

 The rules in algorithmic trading are pre-defined and backtested.
 The backtesting of historical data increases the probability of a successful outcome.
-The trades are placed at pre-defined levels which are governed by algorithms.
+The trades are placed at predefined levels, which are governed by algorithms.

-Analyzing current market conditions:
+Analysing current market conditions